Whenever I fail to plan ahead for dinner, my go-to dinner is this .

 - 136g (1/2 cup) Queso Cheese Dip

-- 4 Laughing Cow Spreadable Cheese Wedges (Spicy Pepper Jack is my favorite)
+- 4 Laughing Cow Pepper Jack Cheese Wedges (or other flavor)

 - *Optional: Frank's Red Hot Seasoning (or other spicy seasoning)

 - Bring water to a boil over high heat.
-Reduce down to medium heat and add your box of pasta.
+Reduce down to low-medium heat and add your box of pasta.
 Cook based on the instructions on the box.

-- While the bacon cooks, make your cheese sauce by adding all of your cheese ingredients to a bowl and whisking together.
-It won't be completely smooth due to the shredded cheese, but that's okay- it will all melt down.
+- While the bacon cooks, make your cheese sauce by adding all of your cheese ingredients to a bowl and mixing them together.

 - This is where you can adjust the ratios a bit if you'd like.
-If you want more of a cheese sauce (that's typically what I do), use the recommended amount of shredded cheese along with 1/2 cup milk.
-If you want your cheese to be stringy and thicker, reduce the milk down to 1/3 cup and add an extra serving of mozzarella cheese (28g).
+If you want more of a liquidy cheese sauce, use the recommended amount of shredded cheese along with 1/2 cup milk.
+If you want your cheese to be stringy and thicker, reduce the milk down to 1/4 cup.).
 When you do that, you'll be able to get a wonderful "cheese pull."

 - Drain your pasta and add it directly to the pan.
 Mix it all up, and enjoy!
 We typically split the entire batch between two of us, so we enjoy 2 servings each.

 - I love regular pasta, but I'm obsessed with Banza pasta.
 It's made from chickpeas, but you'd seriously never know the difference!
 I love the added protein and fiber, but any pasta will work great.